 We organize brief discussions between scholars on timely issues.
 Opening statements and rebuttals are published to the PLR website on consecutive Mondays.
 Closing statements are published Friday of the second week.

-Questions and requests should be emailed to our Essays and Reviews Editor at DFOREILL@pepperdine.edu under the subject heading “PLR Essays and Reviews”
+Questions, requests, and submissions should be emailed to our Essays and Reviews Editor at Anna.Molinari@pepperdine.edu, subject heading “PLR Essays and Reviews.”